 РЕФЕРАТ АНОТАЦІЯ (PRECIS) (SUMMARY) A computer is counting machine.
 There are two The text deals with kinds of computers: special-purpose and general- computers.
 Types of purpose computers.
 F computer can store the computers and input data information in its memory until it is needed.
-The are described.
-Special process of inputting data into a computer is via punched emphasis is laid on the card reader or punched paper tape reader from magnetic advantages of the tape.
-The advantages of a computer are its small size computer. and weight, reliability, speed of operation and little power required for running it.
+The process are described.
+Special of inputting data into a computer is via punched card emphasis is laid on the reader or punched paper tape reader from magnetic tape. advantages of the The advantages of a computer are its small size and computer. weight, reliability, speed of operation and little power required for running it.